ruhinb/CNNs-for-Image-Classification-A-Comparative-Study-on-CIFAR-10-Using-ResNet-18-AlexNet-and-SimpleCNN/README.md

+# CNNs for Image Classification: A Comparative Study on CIFAR-10 Using
+ResNet-18, AlexNet, and SimpleCNN

 In this study, I have explored the performance of dif- ferent Convolutional Neural Network (CNN) architectures for image classification using the CIFAR-10 dataset, a well-